Flood Safety & Supply Chain

 Prepare for outages

 Outages can cause chaos in almost every sector of the supply chain, rippling outward country-wide.
-Everything from purchasing, manufacturing, inventory management, demand planning, warehousing, and transportation can risk a shut down due to access issues to management, operation, and payment systems.
+Everything from purchasing, manufacturing, inventory management, demand planning, warehousing, and transportation can risk a shutdown due to access issues to management, operation, and payment systems.

 We live in a world where most business is conducted virtually.
 The inability to remain updated on the progress of transportation, to monitor inventory and warehousing, and loss of general operations such as sales, logistics coordination, and customer service, could mean a standstill for hours or even days.